Ginohmk/Shopping-list/README.md

 3. Email verification: users receives email notification to confirm registered email.

-4. User can perform CRUD operation on the shopping list beloging to them.
+4. User can perform CRUD operation on the shopping list belonging to them.

 ## Starting